victormendezdasilva/sdet-advanced-challenge-main/README.md

 7. Submit a pull request to the original repository with your implementation

 ## Running the Tests Locally

+To run the test locally use any of the following commands:

+- Running tests for both views: `npm test`
+- Running tests with the UI Runner: `npm run ui-test`
+- Running tests for Desktop: `npm run test-desktop`
+- Running tests for Mobile: `npm run test-mobile`
+- Open the HTML report for the previous run: `npm run show-report`

 ## GitHub Actions Configuration